rajesh17mca/docker-workspace/README.md

                 cpus: '0.25' # CPU Request: guaranteed 0.25 CPU cores
     ```
 --------
-#### When we run docker compose up will it create separate network?
+#### When we run docker compose up, will it create a separate network?
 * Yes, when you run docker compose up, Docker Compose automatically creates a single, shared bridge network for all the services defined in your docker-compose.yml file, unless you specify otherwise.
 --------
-#### Can we run multiple replicas of docker image using compose in single docker instance
+#### Can we run multiple replicas of a Docker image using Compose in a single Docker instance
 * Yes, you can run multiple replicas of a service on a single Docker instance using either the docker compose up --scale command or by using Docker Swarm mode.
 * docker compose up --scale <service_name>=<number_of_replicas>
 --------
-#### what is the default network in docker swarm
+#### What is the default network in Docker Swarm
 * In Docker Swarm, the two key default networks are the ingress overlay network for service discovery and routing (handling traffic to published ports) and the docker_gwbridge bridge network on each node for internal swarm communication; for individual containers not attached to a specific network, they use the host's default bridge network unless configured otherwise.
 When you create a swarm, the ingress overlay network is automatically set up for routing traffic to services across the cluster.
 * ingress (Overlay): Handles external access to services (routing mesh) and internal swarm management traffic.
 * docker_gwbridge (Bridge): An internal bridge network on each node that connects the Docker daemon to the swarm, facilitating communication with the ingress network.